By Any Other Name (That Feeling)

 Brand Storytelling / Baraka x Spurlock

 Equally important, I learned how I fit and how I don’t.
 I’m not a behind-the-camera filmmaker; I’m a Music, Arts & Culture Journalist-as-Presenter-and-Producer (think Anthony Bourdain).
-I’m also a socially-conscious, globally-minded creative, with an extensive urban arts background (as an artist and administrator).
+I’m also a socially-conscious, globally-minded creative, with an extensive urban arts background (as an artist and arts administrator).

 I often find compelling, under-reported stories, that could be leveraged by brands (organically and ethically) for the desired “halo-effect” .with audiences —so I work best as an initiator of ideation.
 Responding to rigid RFPs isn’t necessarily my strength or interest; although some creative ideas are reasonably adaptable.
 That said, my focus is to identify (and cultivate relationships with) culturally aligned, open-minded brands, that can recognize my authenticity, to trust my vision.